molgenis/systemsgenetics/Genotype-IO/README.md

 ```

 ###Using Genotype-IO in rJava
 Reading in genotype information in R can be a big problem due to file size and fileformat support.
-Using rJava and the Genotype-IO java API this is no problem anymore.
-Using the example you can easaly read in any supported fileformat.
+Using rJava and the Genotype-IO API this is no problem anymore.
+Using the example method below you can easaly read in any supported fileformat.
+Just put in the basepath of the input and fileformat.
+If necessary one can change the cachesize and include filters for samples and variants.

 ```R